A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: An IH-move for trivalent spines on a surface with boundary

-We prepare Lemmas \ref{LEM:taut_then_turnable}, \ref{LEM:zero_crossing_marking} and \ref{LEM:marking_finitely_many_sequence} to show Theorem \ref{THM:marking_rephrase}.
+We prepare Lemmas~\ref{LEM:taut_then_turnable}, \ref{LEM:zero_crossing_marking} and \ref{LEM:marking_finitely_many_sequence} to show Theorem~\ref{THM:marking_rephrase}.

 \begin{lemma} Let $L$ and $M$ be markings on a surface $F$ with boundary such that $L$ and $M$ are in taut position.
-For any endarc $r$ of $(L;M)$, the arc $m(r;M) \in \mathcal M$ is turnable. \end{lemma}
+For any endarc $r$ of $(L;M)$, the arc $m(r;M)\in\mathcal M$ is turnable. \end{lemma}

 \begin{proof} Suppose that $m:=m(r;M)$ is not turnable.
-The configuration of $D_M(m)$ is as illustrated in Figure \ref{FIG:proof_switch}, where we remember that $D_M(m)$ is the connected component of $F \setminus (M \setminus m)$ that contains $m$.
-One point of $\partial r$ is in $m$, and the other point of $\partial r$ is in the boundary of an annulus or a M\"{o}bius band as illustrated in Figure \ref{FIG:proof_switch}.
+The configuration of $D_M(m)$ is as illustrated in Fig.~\ref{FIG:proof_switch}, where we remember that $D_M(m)$ is the connected component of $F\setminus(M\setminus m)$ that contains $m$.
+One point of $\partial r$ is in $m$, and the other point of $\partial r$ is in the boundary of an annulus or a M\"{o}bius band as illustrated in Fig.~\ref{FIG:proof_switch}.
 In each of the cases, a contradiction occurs for our assumption that $L$ and $M$ are in taut position.
-Therefore, $m \in \mathcal M$ is turnable. \end{proof}
+Therefore, $m\in\mathcal M$ is turnable. \end{proof}

-Lemmas \ref{LEM:zero_crossing_marking} and \ref{LEM:marking_finitely_many_sequence} are essential parts for the proof of Theorem \ref{THM:marking_rephrase}.
+Lemmas~\ref{LEM:zero_crossing_marking} and \ref{LEM:marking_finitely_many_sequence} are essential parts for the proof of Theorem~\ref{THM:marking_rephrase}.

 \begin{lemma} Let $L$ and $M$ be markings on a surface $F$ with boundary satisfying that $w_L(M)=0$.
-Then, $L$ and $M$ are ambient isotopic in $F$. \end{lemma} \begin{proof} We deform $M$ by an isotopy of $F$ so that $\# \mathcal W_L(M)=0$, that is, $L \cap M = \emptyset$.
+Then, $L$ and $M$ are ambient isotopic in $F$. \end{lemma}

+\begin{proof} We deform $M$ by an isotopy of $F$ so that $\#\mathcal W_L(M)=0$, that is, $L\cap M=\emptyset$.
 We take a regular neighborhood $N_L$ of $L$ in $F$.
-By an isotopy of $F$, we move $M$ so that $M \subset N_L$: such an isotopy exists, since $L$ is a marking.
+By an isotopy of $F$, we move $M$ so that $M\subset N_L$: such an isotopy exists, since $L$ is a marking.
 We show that each connected component of $N_L$, which is a disk, contains exactly one arc of $\mathcal M$ as a subset and the arc is parallel to an arc of $\mathcal L$.